Lydia Echevarría

-Lydia Echevarría (born October 14, 1931) is a Puerto Rican actress who was convicted of plotting the murder of her husband, Puerto Rican television show producer, Luis Vigoreaux.
+Lydia Echevarría (born October 14, 1931 in Caguas, Puerto Rico) is a Puerto Rican actress who was convicted of plotting the murder of her husband, Puerto Rican television show producer, Luis Vigoreaux.

 Early years

-Echevarría met producer Luis Vigoreaux in 1960 during the presentation of a show called "La Hora Cero" (Zero Hour), which Vigoreaux produced with actor Mario Pabón.
+Echevarría met producer Luis Vigoreaux in 1960 during the presentation of a show called La Hora Cero (Zero Hour), which Vigoreaux produced with actor Mario Pabón.
 On February 10, 1960, after they were married, Echevarría joined her husband as co-host in the 1960s and 70s in the television shows Pa'rriba Papi Pa'rriba and Sube Nene Sube transmitted through WAPA-TV.
 Vigoreaux and Echevarría had two daughters, Vanessa and Glendaly Vigoreaux.

 Films

 Among the films and Novelas (soap operas) in which Echevarría has participated are the following: